mikumikudice/leaf/README.md

 ## How to Use

-leaf is a single lua file that can be loaded by the `require` function.
+leaf is a lua module that can be loaded using `require`.

 ```lua
 require 'leaf'